The following Personal Tax guidance note by Tolley provides comprehensive and up to date tax information covering:

 Help to buy ISAs and lifetime ISAs are discussed below.
 For details of general ISAs, see the Individual savings accounts guidance note.
 For details of junior ISAs, see the Junior ISAs guidance note.

 The usual health warning applies here: you cannot give investment advice unless you are authorised to do so by the Financial Conduct Authority.
-You can tell your client about tax efficient investments but you must not recommend any based on his circumstances.
+You can tell your client about tax efficient investments but you must not recommend any based on the individual circumstances.

 See the Regulated investment advice guidance note.